Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Introduction

 \subsection{Outline of paper}

 The structure of the rest of the paper is organized as follows.
 In Section\ \ref{singlestagesec}, we review the single-stage classical and distributionally robust formulations and their properties, as well as Scarf's solution to the single-stage distributionally robust formulation and various generalizations.
-In Section\ \ref{multisec}, we discuss the extension to the multi-stage setting, formally define the multistage-static and multistage-dynamic distributionally robust formulations, and review the notion of rectangularity and its relation to both our own formulations and robust Markov Decision Processes (MDP).
-In Section\ \ref{consistencysection}, we formally define time consistency, prove our sufficient conditions for weak and strong time consistency, and present several illustrative examples showing that here the question of time consistency can be quite subtle.
+In Section\ \ref{multisec}, we discuss the extension to the multi-stage setting, formally defining the multistage-static formulation, the relevant notions of time-consistency, and the distributionally robust DP formulation, and review the notion of rectangularity and its relation to our own formulations.
+In Section\ \ref{consistencysection}, we prove our sufficient conditions for weak and strong time consistency, and present several illustrative examples showing that here the question of time consistency can be quite subtle.
 In Section\ \ref{concsec}, we provide closing remarks and directions for future research.
 We include a technical appendix in Section\ \ref{appsec}.